Create and manage Azure cost allocation rules (Preview)

 Cost Management's cost allocation feature is currently in public preview.
 Some features in Cost Management might not be supported or might have limited capabilities.

-- Cost allocation currently only supports customers with a Microsoft Customer Agreement or an Enterprise Agreement (EA).
+- Cost allocation currently only supports customers with:

 - To create or manage a cost allocation rule, you must use an Enterprise Administrator account for Enterprise Agreements.
 Or you must be a Billing account owner for Microsoft Customer Agreements.